Can you throw a punch?

 Mastering the jab can save you in a fight.

-When you have a relentless opponent that just won’t stop attacking, the jab can keep distance by keeping them outside punching range and by interrupting combinations.
+When you have a relentless opponent that just won’t stop attacking, the jab can keep distance by keeping them outside punching range and stop the onslaught by interrupting their combinations.

 A quick defensive jab allows you to keep scoring points, while looking for an opening to release a combination.